sagemath/sage/src/doc/en/installation/troubles.rst

 ===============

-If no binary version is available for your system, you can fallback to the :ref:`sec-build-source` or use one of the alternatives proposed at the end of :ref:`installation-guide`.
+If no binary version is available for your system, you can fallback to the :ref:`section-build-source` or use one of the alternatives proposed at the end of :ref:`installation-guide`.

 If you have any problems building or running Sage, please take a look